Frequently asked

 Council assessment timeframes vary significantly — Mosman, Woollahra, and Northern Beaches councils tend to be slower than Inner West or Sydney City for residential DAs.
 Heritage-listed properties add another 2–4 months.

-We deliberately cap the number of active jobs at ten across the studio.
-That means the senior people who price your project — Nick, Jan, and the site manager — stay on your project from quote through to handover.
+The senior people who price your project — Nick, Jan, and the site manager — stay on your project from quote through to handover.
 There's no hand-off to a junior PM after contracts are signed.

-The trade-off is that we run a waitlist when we're at capacity.
-The benefit is that decisions made at quoting time actually get honoured on site, which is the single biggest determinant of whether a build runs smoothly.
+Decisions made at quoting time actually get honoured on site, which is the single biggest determinant of whether a build runs smoothly.

 07Does Varloch work in [my suburb]?